What is a Tariff?

 The newly imposed tariffs have several implications for U.S. consumers:

-The Penn Wharton Budget Model estimates an 8% reduction in GDP and a 7% drop in wages due to the tariffs.
-Middle-income households could face lifetime losses of up to $58,000.
+The Penn Wharton Budget Model estimates an 8 % reduction in GDP and a 7 % drop in wages due to the tariffs.

 Trump’s Tariffs